Back with a full market wrap

 The one tentative sign of improving market conditions over the past year has been the better balance between for sale inventories and monthly sales (i.e., Months Inventory).
 The plummeting sales in September returned this figure to 12.1 months, close to last year's level.

 Frankly I'm surprised MAR has been so restrained about the new record high median condo price reached in June.
-Perhaps even they recognize that the relatively strong sales in the pricey downtown Boston condo market (see story here) are skewing the median price higher.
+Perhaps even they recognize that the relatively strong sales in the pricey downtown Boston condo market (see story

 The reason I want to emphasize this plot is that the differences between the two reports are now spanning at least a two year period, so the trend is beginning to amplify.
 For instance MAR reported 2007 prices down 1.6% relative to 2006, and 2006 down 1.1% from 2005 (pretty much the market peak).
 That means MAR numbers indicate that the statewide SFH median price has fallen a cumulative 2.7% from summer 2005.